erthalion/erthalion.github.io/_posts/2014-08-08-from-bash-to-fish.markdown

 * More intuitive and clean configuration files
 * Vim mode [support][vim-ticket]

-I would to avoid an unnecessary lyrics, and pay more attention to the configuration and gotchas (from the bash point of view).
+I would to avoid unnecessary lyrics, and pay more attention to the configuration and gotchas (from the bash point of view).

 First of all - use `.` command instead `source` for the inclusion of the script.